crowdsecurity/crowdsec-docs/crowdsec-docs/docs/notification_plugins/intro.md

 Under the hood, the main CrowdSec process dispatches the plugins as gRPC services.
 This means that plugins can be written in any language.

 Currently only `notification` plugins are supported.
-Whenever CrowdSec receives any alert, if this alert satisfies the owner profile then the same alert will be dispatched to such plugin.
+Whenever CrowdSec receives any alert and if this alert satisfies the owner profile, then the same alert will be dispatched to such plugin.

 [See](https://github.com/crowdsecurity/crowdsec/blob/plugins/pkg/protobufs/notifier.proto) the gRPC protocol for `notification` plugins.